zeraphie/quest-board.io/README.md

 *Note 2: If you want to suggest something, add it to* [this issue](/../../issues/1)

+## Phase 0 - Name
+- Figure out a new name for this, as unable to use discord in the app name due to TOS

 ## Phase 1 - MVP (Minimum Viable Product)
 - **Backend**
   - [ ] Grab a domain name (maybe: `discord-calendar`, `discplanner`) - [here's a poll](https://pollunit.com/en/polls/0HAn5W1Uobwpa52FJVNtJQ) *you can add your own options*